Irina Vlah: 2024 presidential and 2025 parliamentary campaigns and sanctions

 Also on 16 September, Lithuania banned Vlah from entering the country for five years due to her ties to Russia and her support for Russian attempts at exerting influence over Moldovan politics as the Ministry of Foreign Affairs of Lithuania stated.
 Later, on 25 September, she was banned from entering three countries: Poland, for a period of five years, since, as the Polish Ministry of Foreign Affairs stated, she was helping Russia interfere in the preparations for the Moldovan parliamentary election; Latvia, for an indefinite period; and Estonia, since her actions "violate the norms of international law and threaten peace and security" according to the Estonian Minister of Foreign Affairs Margus Tsahkna, with Vlah having been included in Estonia's list of sanctioned people.

-On 25 September, the Central Court of Appeal precautionarily limited the activity of the PRIM for the duration of the examination of its case until a verdict would be pronounced, and on 26 September, two days before the parliamentary election, the Central Electoral Commission (CEC) excluded the PRIM from the election amid accussations of illegal financing of the party.
+On 25 September, the Central Court of Appeal precautionarily limited the activity of the PRIM for the duration of the examination of its case until a verdict would be pronounced, and on 26 September, two days before the parliamentary election, the Central Electoral Commission (CEC) excluded the PRIM from the election amid accusations of illegal financing of the party.
 Thus, the Patriotic Electoral Bloc (BEP), which the PRIM had been a member of, was required to remove PRIM members from its list of candidates within 24 hours.
 Igor Dodon, leader of the Party of Socialists of the Republic of Moldova (PSRM) also part of the bloc, had already stated that, in such a scenario and in the case that the bloc managed to form a parliamentary majority after the election, Vlah would be included in the new government.

+On 15 June 2026, Vlah and five other individuals were included on the sanctions list of the European Union (EU) for actions aimed at "destabilizing, undermining or threatening the sovereignty, independence and democratic processes" of Moldova.
+As the Council of the European Union justified, Vlah had actively participated in actions to destabilize the democratic processes in the country before the 2025 parliamentary election.